VirajVaitha123/OCR-with-OpenCV/README.md

 #### Introduction
 This project focuses on using OCR to extract information from scanned documents.
 The documents may be in different orientations, and sizes.
+First we utilize the ORB algorithm for OpenCV.

+#### Theory

+OpenCV ORB_create():
+This algorithm is an effective alternative to SIFT or SURF (These alternatives cost whereas ORB is free).

+- ORB is a fast keypoint detector and brief descriptor (two algorithms working together).
+- It applies FAST to find keypoints and harris corner measure to find top N points among them.
+(READ more into HARRIS) FAST doesn't compute orientation.
+- Keypoint is a small region in an image that is distinctive.
+Corner is where a pixel changes sharply from bright to dark.

+Algorithmic process:
+1. Firstly the algorithm take a pixel and compare its brightness to the neighbouring pixels.
+If consecutive pixels vary significantly it will identify it as a keypoint.

+2. TBC

 #### Prerequistes <br>
 ##### Install Packages: <br>